aicomply/ThinkBase.SemanticKernel.Process/README.md

 ## This repository

-This repository contains A semantic kernel process step, essentially a processing step that can be incorporated into many other processes, and a website demonstrating functionality.
+This repository contains a semantic kernel process step, essentially a processing step that can be incorporated into many other processes, and a website demonstrating functionality.
 To use this step you will need to have an account at [ThinkBase](https://thinkbase.ai) which is inexpensive for low volume users.

 Interrogating a ThinkBase Knowledge graph involves selecting a target node - normally there is only one logical choice - and running the inference process on the network.
 This determines which data items are needed to satisfy the target node, and prioritises them according to their importance (salience) in satifying the node.